What is Bhaktivedanta Manor?

 Bhaktivedanta Manor is a spiritual sanctuary, a temple, a monastery and a place of contemplation and exploration for the spiritually inquisitive.
 It offers a retreat to a world of yoga, meditation, sacred music and dance, vegetarian food, festivals, courses, events and worship.
 All this is set alongside a gorgeous Krishna Temple within the mock-Tudor building.
 This unique centre is open to the public free of charge, all year round.

-We recommend visiting only during the following visiting hours for darshan.
+We recommend visiting the temple only during these times

 Mon – Sat